Azure-Samples/event-grid-dotnet-publish-consume-events/README.md

 ### Prerequisites

-- .NET Framework 4.5.2 or higher
+- .NET Framework 4.5.2 or higher (for EventGridConsumer which is based on Azure Functions V1 Runtime)
+- .NET Core 2.0 or higher (for all samples except EventGridConsumer)

 ### Installation